butttcoin/TradingCompetitionAirdrop/readme.md

 The first reward will be one million tokens, second 0.5 million, and third will be 0.1 million tokens.
 This time, the rewards will not come from the community account but directly from a developers' account.
 This way, we will leave more tokens for the community.

-## How do I enter this competition ?
+## How do I enter a trading competition ?
 Send an email to tradingcompetition@protonmail.com using this template:

 ``` js